UNOsan118/Future-Engineers-2023/schemes/mobility/README.md

 The official specifications for the components of SPIKE Prime can be found [here](https://github.com/gpdaniels/spike-prime/tree/master/specifications/spike-prime).

-A rough explanation of the overall structure of the car:
+## A rough explanation of the overall structure of the car

 The car is based on the contents of the LEGO Education SPIKE Prime set.
 The car body is designed and built by combining RaspberryPi, camera module, mobile battery and other LEGO components based on the contents of the LEGO Education SPIKE Prime set.
 The car body is designed and built by combining RaspberryPi, camera module, mobile battery and other LEGO parts based on the contents of LEGO Education SPIKE Prime set.